datashield/opal-datashield-vm/README.md

 While logged into a new install of 14.04:

-1. Download and extract the lastest version from the DataSHIELD github
+1. Download and extract the latest version from the DataSHIELD GitHub

 ```
 $ wget -qO - https://github.com/datashield/opal-datashield-vm/archive/$VERSION.tar.gz | tar -xvz